-To apply for forgiveness of your PPP loan, you will need to complete the PPP Loan Forgiveness Application (LFA) and submit it to your lender that issued or is servicing your loan to obtain forgiveness.
+To apply for forgiveness of your PPP loan, you need to complete the PPP Loan Forgiveness Application (LFA) or the PPP Loan Forgiveness Application Form 380 EZ (PPP EZ Form) and submit it to your lender that issued or is servicing your loan to obtain forgiveness.
 Some lenders may allow you to prepare and submit the application electronically so be sure to check with your lender.

 Who do I submit my loan forgiveness documentation to?

 A request can be made to the lender servicing the loan.